 6. A plan for offering the course at least twice -- the strongest proposals will be for courses likely to become a regular part of the curriculum beyond the initial offerings.

-Deadline: Proposals for this round of funding are due by November 1, 2013.
-Please submit all materials electronically to Associate Director, John Turner, firstname.lastname@example.org.
-Proposals will be evaluated by the Center’s Faculty Steering Committee, which will make a recommendation to the Goldfarb Center Director.
+Deadline: Applications for the next round of funding are due by April 2, 2014 by 5PM.
+Please submit all materials electronically to firstname.lastname@example.org.
+Proposals will be evaluated by the Center's Grants Review Committee, which will make a recommendation to the Goldfarb Center Director.
 Note: We expect that any civic engagement courses resulting from this grant will be identified as such in the course catalogue.
 Recipients are required to submit to Alice Elliott, the Goldfarb Center Associate Director, a brief report following completion of the project summarizing the experience.
 A detailed report of all expenses paid for by the grant money (including copies of receipts organized by date) must be submitted.
 In addition, we will ask for a brief, 300 +/- word article for the Goldfarb Center newsletter about the project.
 Failure to do so will preclude future grants.
+Reports are due 10 days after the end of the semester in which the course is taught.
 One year of renewal funding is available with evidence of future departmental support of the project.

 Further Information: contact Alice Elliott, Goldfarb Center Associate Director of Community Outreach and Programming.
 Resources available include: individual coaching, research on courses at like institutions, sample syllabi, readings and more.
 You can reach Alice at x5313 or via email at email@example.com.